Skip to main content

 Charities that are incorporated societies or charitable trusts

-These are also registered with the Companies Office.
+These are also registered with the Companies Office but do not have to file financial statements with them.
 If your organisation is removed from the Companies Office register because you forgot to file, we will cease the IRD number until the organisation is reinstated.

 Jump back to the top of the page